eldronzhou/SDPRX/README.md

 A full list of option can be obtained by running `python SDPRX.py -h`.

 - ss1 (required): Path to the EUR summary statistics.
-- ss2 (required): Path to the EAS summary statistics.
+- ss2 (required): Path to the non-EUR summary statistics.
 - N1 (required): Sample size of the EUR summary statistics.
-- N2 (required): Sample size of the EAS summary statistics.
+- N2 (required): Sample size of the non-EUR summary statistics.
 - load_ld (required): Path to the referecence LD directory.
 - valid (required): Path to the bim file for the testing dataset, including the .bim suffix.
 - chr (required): Chromosome.